sandeepsa1/dsa/01 Graph Theory/08-a-star-algorithm/README.md

    2. Best case: 𝑂(d)
 2. Space complexity:
    1. Worst case: 𝑂(b<sup>d</sup>)</br>

-b is the the average number of successors per state. d is the depth of the shortest path
+b is the the average number of successors per state. d is the depth of the shortest path.

 ### Uses